 With this new approach we are able to analyze occupations and critical skill sets needed within the Area, identifying occupations that provide the best opportunities for investment to build different types of skills, identify gaps and build career ladders in high growth areas.
-This model also allow for the determination of variances and inconsistencies, occupations that are in decline and/or have an oversupply of trained workers which are first to be recommended for elimination or not to offer training for those occupations.
+This model also allows for the determination of variances and inconsistencies, occupations that are in decline and/or have an oversupply of trained workers which are first to be recommended for elimination or not to offer training for those occupations.

-(5) Industry Partnerships: Describe how the LWDB will identify and work with key industry partnerships where they exist within the local area, and coordinate and invest in partnership infrastructure where they are not yet developed.
-WIOA §134(c)(1)(A)(iv)
+(5) Industry Partnerships: Describe how the LWDB identifies and collaborates with existing key industry partners in the local area.
+Describe how the LWDB coordinates and invests in partnership infrastructure where key industry partnerships are not yet developed (WIOA §134(c)(1)(A)(iv)).
+The local area must describe how the following elements are incorporated into its local strategy and operational sector strategy policy: